County of Orange Greeneries

 Mulch

 Mulch is compost of a coarser particle size, containing a larger percentage of composted wood particles.
-It is commonly used on the surface of the soil and helps retain water in the summer and adsorb more rainwater in winter.
+It is commonly used on the surface of the soil and helps retain water in the summer and absorb more rainwater in winter.

 HOW TO USE OUR COMPOST